-• Behavioural & Emotional
+Behavioural & Emotional

-Anything that seems odd, withdrawn, isolation in groups, inconsistency with friends, poor concentration, preoccupation with own problems, excellence/deterioration in work, hanging around staff/buildings, attention seeking, precocity; over friendly with adults, inappropriate personal remarks, inappropriate physical contact, suggestive dressing or physical movement.
+Anything that seems odd, withdrawn, isolation in groups, inconsistency with friends, poor concentration, preoccupation with own problems, excellence/deterioration in work, hanging around staff/buildings, attention-seeking, precocity; over friendly with adults, inappropriate personal remarks, inappropriate physical contact, suggestive dressing or physical movement.
 This may also include children or run away or go missing.

+Neglect

+Inadequate clothing

+Poor growth

-- Neglect Inadequate clothing Poor growth Hunger or apparent deficient nutrition. - Emotional Abuse &sexual abuse Excessive dependence Attention seeking &/or strong need for affection Inappropriate sexual behaviour
+Hunger or apparent deficient nutrition

+Emotional Abuse & Sexual abuse

+Excessive dependence Attention seeking &/or strong need for affection Inappropriate sexual behaviour

+Missing Child

-- Missing Child and children who run away, we will immediately contact Ealing Missing Child in Education - Initial absence from school without specified reason / Prolonged absence (10 school days) - Female genital Mutilation and Sexual exploitation. - 1.
-Experiencing difficulties walking, standing or sitting. - 2.
+If a child is missing we will immediately contact Ealing Missing Child in Education - Initial absence from school without specified reason / Prolonged absence (10 school days)

+Female genital Mutilation and Sexual exploitation

+- 1. Experiencing difficulties walking, standing or sitting. - 2.
 Spending longer than normal in the bathroom or toilet - 3.
 Demonstrate unusual behaviour following a period of absence from school - 4.
 Seeming to be particularly reluctant to undergo normal medical examinations - 5.
 Asking for help, but not explicit about the problem due to embarrassment or fear